lsst-dm/dmtn-031/index.rst

 We present three complementary sets of results from testing:

 #.
 The fraction of CCD exposures from each dataset that found a good astrometric solution;
 #.
-Match quality, as quantified by the RMS scatter on the astromtric solution;
+Match quality, as quantified by the RMS scatter on the astrometric solution;
 #.
 Run-time performance.

 Fraction of successful matches